joergkrause/nyaf/README.md

 Is it worth coding with NYAF and vanilla JS?
 For smaller projects and for apps that must load quickly, yes.

 The zipped package of the lib is 7 KBytes.
 Expanded just 23 KBytes.
+Demo code is 115 KB but already includes a good bunch of Bootstrap's CSS.

 However, compared with React or Angular it's a lot simpler.
 Compared to Vue it's simpler and even smaller, but the delta is not that thrilling.